-It goes without saying, Egyptian cotton is globally recognised as the finest cotton thread in the world.
-You cannot talk about luxurious materials without talking about Egyptian cotton, so when it comes to the softness of any product made by it; you can’t go too wrong.
-There is however sheets that are softer than others, and it all revolves around two things; the grade of cotton, and the thread count.
+It will come as no surprise, but Egyptian cotton is globally recognised as the finest cotton thread in the world.
+You cannot talk about luxurious high quality sheets without talking about Egyptian cotton, so when it comes to the softness of any product made by it; you can’t go too wrong.
+There are however sheets that are softer than others, and it all revolves around two things; the grade of cotton, and the thread count.

 Basics of Thread Count (and how this relates to Softness):